openvinotoolkit/openvino/docs/articles_en/get-started/install-openvino/install-openvino-archive-linux.rst

 .. tip::

-   The new OpenVINO GenAI package is now available for installation via Archives.
+   The new OpenVINO GenAI package is now available for installation via Archive distribution.
 Learn more in the Installing OpenVINO Runtime section.

 .. tab-set::